 The Distance Education office closes for holidays during the New Year period and for part of the summer.
 We do this during the slow times of the year in order to spend time with our families.
 No materials will be shipped and no tests or assignments will be graded during holiday closures.
 However, students are all advised of closure times well in advance and are given the opportunity to change arrangements for shipping of materials or for submission of course work.
 Notices of holiday closures will also appear on this website.

 Because the office is closed for several weeks during the year, can I have an extension of my two-year time limit?

 No. You are still able to work on your course during our holidays.
-You may even mail in assignments during this time if you wish; however, they will not be graded until after we return.
+You may even submit tests and assignments during this time if you wish; however, they will not be graded until after we return.